Applications on the Victorian Housing Register (VHR)

 When applying for social housing, applicants select their location preferences for where they want to live by choosing up to 5 ‘waiting list areas’.
 Waiting list areas, also known as ‘broadbands’, are generally made up of neighbouring suburbs and/or towns that are linked by public transport.
 Applicants may be offered a property in any suburb or town from their chosen waiting list areas.

-Applicants can choose to list between 1 and 5 waiting list areas on their application.
-This means that when reporting on this data, up to 5 waiting list areas may be counted for 1 application, but not all applications will have 5 waiting list areas.
+Applicants can choose to list between one and 5 waiting list areas on their application.
+This means that when reporting on this data, up to 5 waiting list areas may be counted for one application, but not all applications will have 5 waiting list areas.
 On average, an applicant selects 2 to 3 location preferences.
 As a result, the total number of preferences will always be higher than the total number of applications on the VHR*.

 For more information on preferred waiting list areas, please see the list of Victorian Housing Register areas.